What is Billable Utilization Rate and Why It Matters

 Using a resource planning tool such as Stafiz to manage forecasted workloads, reduce inter-contracting and gain visibility over forecasted schedules is essential.
 This is by far the easiest way to improve a company's billable utilization rate.

-Stafiz makes it possible to track the billable utilization rate of past projects, in real time, and to gain visibility over the forecast.
-This makes it easier to identify opportunities that correspond to different profiles, and avoid cross-contracting.
+Stafiz allows you to track the billable utilization rate of past projects, in real time, and to gain visibility on the forecast.
+It is therefore easier to identify opportunities that correspond to the different profiles to avoid inter-contracting.

-Finally, they provide the visibility needed to adjust recruitment policies, and always optimize capacity in relation to demand.
+Finally, it provides the visibility needed to adjust recruitment policies, and always optimize capacity in relation to demand.
 Better anticipating overload and underload implies clearer recruitment policies, at the right time.

-Discover Stafiz, the management tool for resource planning complete and predictive for your teams.
+Discover Stafiz, the resource planning complete and forward-looking for your teams.
 Gain in performance while satisfying your employees thanks to optimal management.

 Project resource planning software